Short-tail stingray: Taxonomy

 The original description of the short-tail stingray was made by Frederick Hutton, curator of the Otago Museum, from a female specimen 1.2 m across caught off Dunedin in New Zealand.
 He published his account in an 1875 issue of the scientific journal Annals and Magazine of Natural History, in which he named the new species Trygon brevicaudata, derived from the Latin brevis ("short") and cauda ("tail").
 Although long assigned to Dasyatis, recent work by Last et al. (2016) resurrected Bathytoshia for it and the broad stingray, as well as the roughtail stingray.
-The short-tail stingray may also be referred to as giant black ray, giant stingray, New Zealand short-tail stingaree, Schreiners ray, short-tailed stingaree, shorttail black stingray, and smooth short-tailed stingray.
+The short-tail stingray may also be referred to as giant black ray, giant stingray, New Zealand short-tail stingray, Schreiners ray, short-tailed stingaree, shorttail black stingray, and smooth short-tailed stingray.
 It is closely related to the similar-looking but smaller pitted stingray (Dasyatis matsubarai) of the northwestern Pacific.
 A review based on Molecular phylogenetic data in 2016 added Dasyatis matsubarai and Dasyatis multispinosa as populations of this species.